IUDataStructuresCourse/course-web-page-fall-2025/lectures/introduction.md

 * Optional: learn github for managing group work

-* ChatGPT/AI: you can use it but beware that if you use it to avoid learning, then you are likely to perform poorly on the midterm exam and final exam (60% of the course grade).
+* ChatGPT/AI: you can use it but beware that if you use it to avoid learning, then you are likely to perform poorly on the midterm exam and final exam (which together are 60% of the course grade).

 ## Lab 1: Linear Search and Binary Search